 Treatment-related adverse effects were generally mild to moderate in nature, and primarily related to pruritus.
 The main reason for discontinuation in the trials was severe pruritus, with increased frequency in patients receiving higher doses.
-Changes in lipid levels, mostly due to reductions in HDL, were also common in all OCA-treated patients.
+Changes in lipid levels, mostly due to reductions in high-density lipoprotein (HDL), were also common in all OCA-treated patients.
 Although treatment-related reductions are concerning given the protective nature of HDL against cardiovascular morbidity, it is unclear if these changes represent clinical significance.
 Other serious adverse events (SAEs) occurred with much less frequency and included hepatic decompensation, gastrointestinal disorders, and hyperbilirubinemia; questions remain as to whether these events were correlated with OCA or manifested independently as a result of progressing disease.
-With the exception of some pruritus

-©Institute for Clinical and Economic Review, 2016 Draft Evidence Report - OCA for the Treatment of PBC outcomes in the Hirschfield trial, these events were not evaluated statistically, likely due to the overall limited occurrence.
+With the exception of some pruritus outcomes in the Hirschfield trial, these events were not evaluated statistically, likely due to the overall limited occurrence.